rhel-labs/learn-katacoda/crypto-policy/step4.md

 `cp /etc/pki/tls/certs/localhost.crt /etc/pki/tls/certs/localhost.crt.orig`{{execute T1}}

-Now that you have a backup of your original certifcates, and could revert to them if something unexpected happens, generate a new, replacement SSL certificate and public key.
+Now that you have a backup of your original certificates, and could revert to them if something unexpected happens, generate a new, replacement SSL certificate and public key.
 The new RSA certificate will use a public key of of 3072 bits.